 - 1. All employees having access to social security numbers in the course of performing their duties shall be trained to protect the confidentiality of social security numbers.
 Training should include instructions on the proper handling of information containing social security numbers from the time of collection through the destruction of the information. - 2.
 Only employees who are required to use or handle information or documents that contain social security numbers shall have access to such information or documents. - 3.
-Social security numbers requested from an individual shall be provided in a manner that makes the social security number easily redacted if the record is required to be released as part of a public records request. - 4.
-When collecting a social security number or upon request by an individual, a statement of the purpose(s) for which the District is collecting and using the social security number shall be provided.
-The stated reason for collection of the social security number must be relevant to the documented purpose. - 5.
-All employees must be advised of this policy's existence, and a copy of the policy must be made available to each employee.
-The policy must also be made available to any member of the public, upon request. - 6.
-If this policy is amended, employees will be advised of the existence of the amended policy and a copy of the amended policy will be made available to each employee.
+Social security numbers requested from an individual shall be provided in a manner that makes the social security number easily redacted if the record is required to be released as part of a public records request.

+- 4. When collecting a social security number or upon request by an individual, a statement of the purpose(s) for which the District is collecting and using the social security number shall be provided. - 5.
+All employees must be advised of this policy's existence and a copy of the policy must be made available to each employee.
+The policy must also be made available to any member of the public, upon request.